 This is light, fast and simple to understand mathematical parser designed in one class, which receives as input a mathematical expression (System.String) and returns the output value (System.Double).
-For example, if you input string is "√(625)+25*(3/3)" then parser return double value — 50.
+For example, if your input string is "√(625)+25*(3/3)" then parser returns double value — 50.

-The idea was to create a string calculator from educational goals.
+The idea was to create a string calculator for educational goals.

 How it work

-More look in the code, I tried to explain the work of the parser code in the comments and how it can be changed and extended.
+For more please look at the code, I tried to explain the work of the parser in the comments and how it can be changed and extended.

 Convert to RPN:

 * Input operators are replaced by the corresponding token (its necessary to distinguish unary from binary).

 Console.WriteLine(d1); Console.WriteLine(d2); Console.ReadKey(true);

 - () — parentheses;